Eton Action

 Overview

 Eton Action is a unique student-led registered charity (258247) founded by Eton College students and still run by them today.
-Established under a 1968 Trust Deed, the charity advances charitable purposes worldwide through grants to external organizations.
+Established under a 1968 Trust Deed, the charity advances charitable purposes worldwide through grants to external organisations.
 Each academic year, five charities are selected through a democratic voting process involving Eton's students and staff.
-In 2024/25, students raised over £100,000 through the annual Eton Action Fair and numerous other fundraising events throughout the year.
-The charity's primary income comes from the September fair (typically £30,000-£38,000) plus additional student-led activities including sponsored runs, sports tournaments, and creative events.
-With 12 trustees providing oversight and reported income of £54,010 in 2024, Eton Action represents a distinctive grant-making model that promotes charitable giving and social responsibility among young people.
+Students raise funds through the annual Eton Action Fair and numerous other fundraising events throughout the year.
+The charity's primary income comes from the September fair (typically raising £30,000-£32,000) plus additional student-led activities including sponsored runs, sports tournaments, and creative events.
+Eton Action represents a distinctive grant-making model that promotes charitable giving and social responsibility among young people.

 Funding Priorities